aliameur/phab-pharmacy/README.md

 $ docker -v # Docker version 24.0.6, build ed223bc

-$ pnpm -v # 8.12.1
+$ yarn -v # 8.12.1
 ```

 We recommend installing the NX CLI globally.
-This is not required, but it will make it easier to run commands. (if you don't install preface all nx commands with `pnpm dlx`)
+This is not required, but it will make it easier to run commands. (if you don't install preface all nx commands with `yarn`)

 We also recommend installing the [Nx Console extensions](https://nx.dev/nx-console).
 It provides autocomplete and UI for running tasks and generators (available for both VS Code and Jetbrains).